bddjr/FlatJSON/README.md

 JSON syntax reference: https://www.json.org/json-en.html

+More lenient than the JSON specification syntax:
+In input strings, the letter immediately following `\` can be uppercase (for example `\N`), because Scratch converts strings to lowercase before comparison.
+Output strings will automatically convert uppercase letters immediately following `\` to lowercase (for example `\N` becomes `\n`), ensuring compliance with JSON syntax.

 key:
 - An empty key represents the root; non-empty keys must start with `/`.
 - Multi-level keys are separated by `/`, for example `/a/b/c`.